Transition between characters of classical groups, decomposition of Gelfand-Tsetlin patterns and last passage percolation: Duality between Fredholm determinants and Pfaffians in random matrix theory

 The first summand in the above formula is exactly what appears in the formula \eqref{eq:antisymLPP_det}, thus giving (in the limit $n\to\infty$ after the appropriate scaling of $v$) the first Fredholm determinant in~\eqref{eq:GSE_det}.
 The second summand only differs by a sign from the first one: following exactly the same procedure in the asymptotic analysis as the one carried out in~\cite{BZ19b} leads to the second term in~\eqref{eq:GSE_det}.

 4mm

-{\bf Acknowledgments.} We would like to thank D.~Betea, A.~Borodin, V. Gorin, S.~Okada, R.~Proctor, E.~Rains and O.~Warnaar for helpful discussions or comments on this work.
-Elia Bisi was supported by ERC Advanced Grant \emph{IntRanSt} - 669306.
-Nikos Zygouras was supported by EPSRC via grant EP/R024456/1.
+{\bf Acknowledgments.} We would like to thank D.~Betea, A.~Borodin, V. Gorin, S.~Okada, R.~Proctor, E.~Rains and S.~O.~Warnaar for helpful discussions or comments on this work.
+We are very grateful to the anonymous referees for carefully reading our manuscript and making constructive comments.

 4mm